xtineskim/gateway-api/geps/gep-3139/index.md

 ### Timeout Values

 Timeout values will be of type [Duration](https://gateway-api.sigs.k8s.io/geps/gep-2257/).
 Similar to HTTPRoute timeouts, a zero-valued timeout ("0s") MUST be interpreted as disabling the timeout.
 A valid non-zero-valued timeout MUST be >= 1ms.

 `timeout.maxStreamDuration`

-- The timeout value to allow users to configure streaming duration, which will take precedence over a specified [gRPC header timeout value](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md#requests).
+- The timeout value to allow users to configure streaming duration.
+If a GatewayAPI implementation and a [gRPC header timeout](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md#requests) are both present, the "stricter" of the values will take precedence .
 A value of `0s` will disable a timeout - meaning a client's request will not timeout.
 This field is optional.

-Remaining consistent with HTTPRoute’s timeout values:
-- `timeout.requests`
-The timeout for the Gateway API implementation to send a res to a client gRPC request.
-The timer should start when connection is started, since this will ideally make sense with the stream option.
-This field is optional Extended support.
-- `timeout.backendRequest`
-The timeout for a single request from the gateway to upstream.
-This field is optional Extended support.

-Disabling streaming RPC
-- `timeout.streamingRequest`
-The timeout value for streaming.
-Currently, only the value of 0s will be allowed, but leaving this field as a string to allow for future work around bidirectional streaming timers.
-This field is optional Extended support.
+`timeout.strictEnforcement`

+- An enum value for specifying between GRPCRoute timeouts and grpc-timeout metadata timeoutsm.
+If set to `allow`, the timeout value that is stricter of two.
+If set to `deny`, it is assumed the implementation does not allow for this features.

-If no timeout values are specified in the GRPCRoute, then the `grpc-timeout` header will determine a request's timeout.
+If no timeout values are specified in the GRPCRoute, then the `grpc-timeout` header (from the client) will determine a request's timeout.

 GO